mriot/coding-practice/code-cave-scanner/README.md

 Where `path_to_program.exe` is the path to the executable file you want to scan, and `300` is the minimum size in bytes that the code cave should have.

+Note that this script searches for code caves within all sections of the binary, not just the executable section.

 ## Resources